thibmaek/tales-at-home/README.md

 * Use feature branches for merging new features and more extensive fixes into `develop`.
 Prefix feature branches with your initials (eg. `tm-homepage`)
   * Delete these once merged in, no dead branches pls 💀
 * Never merge in branches failing on CI.
-* Please signoff commits (preferably with a GPG signature, otherwise with `git commit -S`)
+* Please sign-off commits (preferably with a GPG signature, otherwise with `git commit -S`)
+* Preferably use Nuclide as an IDE for React Native.
+Xcode works too, but Nuclide has first-class support for launching a packaging service and debugging inside Atom.

 ## Maintaining
 * Use gitmoji for each commit.
 Install gitmoji-cli and create a git hook inside the root project (`gitmoji -i`).